gurubayari/elasticsearch-firehose-index-mgmt/README.md

 Elasticsearch for performing Text Searches and Analytics using Kibana or Other Applications.

-Kinesis Firehose does allow you to manage Index rotation based on Time which could be Hourly, Daily, Monthly or Yearly.
+Kinesis Firehose does allow you to manage an index rotation based on time which could be hourly, daily, monthly or yearly.
 In real world customers find the streaming data volume to be very unpredictable which means having a time-based index pattern even with best of approximation creates different sized index in Elasticsearch and hence induces a problematic Data skew issue in AWS